mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

    a big curve.
 This is the sensor curve.
 #.
 Uncheck the :guilabel:`enable pen settings` checkbox.
 #.
 Test on the scratch pad... there still seems to be something
    affecting opacity.
-This is due the
+This is due to the
    :ref:`flow <option_opacity_n_flow>`
    option.
 #.
 Select the Flow option from the list on the right hand.
 Flow is like